 The BRCAct tumour testing service

-The BRCAct Tumour testing service is offered at a specified collaboration laboratories for patients who meet the eligibility criteria.
+The BRCAct Tumour testing service is offered at specified collaboration laboratories for patients who meet the eligibility criteria.

 The BRCAct Tumour testing process involves several logistical steps, starting at the local oncology department, through the local pathology department and the collaborative laboratory.